Part V

 The Overfitted Nervous System

-In machine learning, a model “overfits” when it memorizes its training environment so well that it performs badly in new conditions.
-It mistakes the specific noise of the past for the universal laws of reality.
+In machine learning, a model “overfits” when it learns one environment so narrowly that it mistakes local conditions for the laws of reality.

 Trauma adaptations can do something similar.
-Your nervous system learned a world.
-It learned what got you punished, what got you praised, what kept you safe.
-Armor is often the strategy that fit that world.
+Your nervous system learned what got you punished, what got you praised, what kept you safe, and armor is often the strategy that fit that world.

 The problem is not the strategy.
 The problem is that the model hasn’t updated: it keeps predicting a threat that may no longer be present, and it runs yesterday’s code in today’s relationships.

 Shadow work is not exorcism.
-It is expanding the training data—slowly, safely—so the system can generalize again.
+It is widening the range of experience—slowly, safely—so the system can learn again.
 That means new experiences of consent, boundaries, repair, and co-regulation, repeated until the body believes them.

 Start there.
 That is where the armor lives.